mrakgr/The-Spiral-Language/readme.md

             }
 ```

-Until now, no mention whatsoever has been made about how Spiral's ML libraries manages memory, so this is a good time to do it.
+Until now, no mention whatsoever has been made about how the library manages memory, so this is a good time to do it.

 ```
 inl s = s.RegionMem.create